vertoforce/streamregex/README.md

 ## How it works

 We use a custom [SplitFunc](https://golang.org/pkg/bufio/#SplitFunc) to split the reader into each regex match.
 Normally for a SplitFunc it will keep reading more and more data into the buffer until it finds a match.
 To avoid pulling all the reader data into memory, the function accepts a `maxMatchLength` if you know the maximum match length of a match.

+Note that we need to allocate a `maxMatchLength*2` bytes of memory to successfully scan the reader for matches.